ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

-While it is possible to use the version parameter to identify OpenAPI resources prior to version 3.0, the terminology used in this document was formally introduced in OAS 3.0.
+While it is possible to use the version parameter to identify OpenAPI resources prior to version 3.0, the terminology used in this document was formally introduced in OAS 3.0.4 and OAS 3.1.1.

 # Security Considerations {#sec}